Have you ever sat down to watch a movie or a TV show only to notice something in the background,and think to yourself ‘that looks familiar’?

 It’s hard not to get swept away with romantic notions when surrounded by forests, lakes, mountains and castles.
 Kylemore Abbey, for example, was originally a castle built as a wedding present by a wealthy English businessman for his young bride.
 They visited Connemara on their honeymoon and fell in love with its beauty and decided to set up a home there.
 No love story seems to be without tragedy around here, but we’ll let you find that bit out for yourself.
 Kylemore Abbey is one of the stops on our Connemara & Cong Day Tour, and you can find out all about this particular love story in the castle where it’s set.
 And this one is a true story.

-Let’s finish off with some comic relief, shall we?
+Last, but certainly not least, the infamous, Father Ted!
 Father Ted is about as Irish as a comedy can get.
 We have three priests, living on a tiny island off the west coast of Ireland.
 Their housekeeper is a lady obsessed with making tea and will not take “no” for an answer.
-It may not sound like much when you put it like that but you’d do well to have a look, it really works.
+It may not sound like much when you put it like that, but you’d do well to have a look, it really works.
 The fictional Craggy Island as seen on aerial shots in the beginning of each episode, is actually the smallest of the Aran Islands, Inis Oírr, while the parochial house our three priests live in, is in Glanquin in Co.
 Clare, right in the middle of the Burren.
 The family that owns the house periodically open their doors to the fans of the show and offer them a cup of tea in true Mrs. Doyle style.